Ujj25/hello-world/README.md

 # hello-world

 Hi there, welcome to GitHub.
-Looks like we're are gonna fun.
+Looks like we're gonna have fun.